jack-champagne/jackchampagne.com/content/posts/2020-05-27-important-things.md

 * Getting enough sleep is essential
 * Spending time with those around you

+(9/16/2020)
+* Don't get stuck on your bad habits.
+See where you went wrong, prevent it from happening in the future and grow.

 There are more to be added and as the list goes on some may be deleted.
 A format to describe the dates on the list will be made in the future. *For now, all of the list items were added on the start date of this post.
 This will almost act like a sticky note / bulletin board for my thoughts on my path towards productivity.

 Thanks,